Kava-Labs/kava-bridge/relayer/spec/01_reliable_broadcast.md

 * Sequence
 * Created timestamp to keep track of TTL / deadline to expire

-Initiating peer pubkey is *not* included in the payload, each node can fetch it directly with the peer ID to verify the message directly.
+Initiating peer pubkey is *not* included in the message as each node can fetch it directly with the peer ID to verify the message.

 ## Algorithm